For Joe Biden, Debate With Trump Offers Moment Of Truth - UrduPoint

 Biden, who leads in polling barely five weeks before the November 3 election, is expected to aim for calm confidence while presenting himself as an empathetic unifier to a polarized nation.

-But he also signalled his fists will be up, telling MSNBC Friday that "The people know the president's a liar."
+But he also signalled last week his fists will be up, saying: "The people know the president's a liar."
 "I'm prepared to go out and make my case as to why I think he's failed and why I think the answers I have... will help the American people," Biden added.

 He may need to steel himself against a barrage by a provocative president who has repeatedly accused Democrats, without evidence, of "rigging" the election and stated he may not abide by its results.